--How can I get old mystery blocks?

 Go back to

-the mystery page and try the "refresh" (or "reload")
+the mystery page and (on a PC) hold down the control key and click "refresh" (or "reload")

 What is a UFO?